 Here's the P/L guide you've been looking for

-With the start of the new year, you may be looking for new ways to cut costs and grow profit.
+You may be looking for new ways to cut costs and grow profit with your restaurant business.
 Opening a new restaurant is tough, and managing your restaurant profit and loss statement (also known as a P&L statement) can be even more difficult.

 But you’re not alone.
 Many restaurateurs are struggling with their P&L statements, that’s why we’re here to help.